10 Easy Care Plants That Butterflies Love

 Spring or fall is the best time to plant a new garden.

-And if you don’t want to break your back starting a new garden from scratch, try this easy method.
+And if you don’t want to break your back starting a new garden from scratch, you can try this easy method or start a small garden in containers with these simple tips.

 If I had a dollar for every time someone asked me this question, I’d be a very rich woman!